deed02392/BROADcast/README.md

 on all networks the system is connected to.

-Lots of software developed to work in LAN environment depends on this feature, such as chat applications, multiplayer video games, and other collaborative software.
+Lots of software developed to work in LAN environment depends on this feature, such as chat applications, older multiplayer video games, and other collaborative software.

-For a detailed example, using **BROADcast** can allow several people to play *Warcraft III* (which advertises its game session using UDP broadcast) over VPN (such as [OpenVPN](https://openvpn.net/)), making the game session discoverable for all participants.
+For example, using **BROADcast** can allow several people to play *Warcraft III* (which advertises its game session using UDP broadcast) over VPN (such as [OpenVPN](https://openvpn.net/)), making the game session discoverable for all participants.
 (Remember to use TAP device.)

-(Windows normally sends broadcast packets only on default network interface, which is determined based on its metric in the routing table, which normally is a lowest metric value assigned by the system. **BROADcast** allows to both change the default network interface by modifying its metric and relay broadcast packets to all other supported network interfaces as well.)
+Windows normally sends broadcast packets only on default network interface, which is determined based on its metric in the routing table, which normally is a lowest metric value assigned by the system. **BROADcast** allows to both change the default network interface by modifying its metric and relay broadcast packets to all other supported network interfaces as well.

-**Note:** BROADcast will only affect IPv4 Ethernet and Wi-Fi network interfaces.

-(IPv6 employs multicast, which is different.)

-## Detailed Function Explanation
+## Examples

   * `BROADcast.exe /i "Interface" /m`:
     Set the metric of all network interfaces except “Interface” to manual.